Banpo: Banpo culture

 Banpo is the type site of the Banpo culture, first phase of the Yangshao Culture.
 Archaeological sites with similarities to the site at Banpo are considered to be part of the "Banpo phase" (4th-3rd millennium BCE) of the Yangshao culture.
-Banpo was excavated from 1954 to 1957.
+Banpo was excavated from 1954 to 1957 and was the first Yangshao culture site to undergo large-scale excavation.